 Remember, like ADSL you may have to pay line rental in addition to your broadband package, but it is possible to get fibre optic broadband as a standalone option, without a phone line.

 Line rental is usually included as part of a broadband bundle.
-If you don't want a phone line you can choose to avoid it, but you may end up paying the same amount or more anyway - read more about bundles in our beginners' guide to broadband.
+If you don't want a phone line you can choose to avoid it, but you may end up paying the same amount or more anyway.

 What to remember when considering fibre optic broadband